-So to make the whole kite buying process easier for you, we’ve put together six of the best stunt kites that are worth your money.
+So to make the whole kite buying process easier for you, we’ve reviewed and put together six of the best stunt kites that are worth your money.
 We’ve considered factors like aerodynamics, durability, and more to narrow down on the best options for you.
 Let’s take a look:

 The Prism Nexus kite has a superior build

 quality with simplicity and usability in mind.
 It flies easily and at a much

 greater speed than full-size wings.
 It’s also much easier to control, so it’s

 great for performing kite tricks like spins, fly loops, and other aerobatic

 tricks by simply flicking your wrist.

 model tops the list.
 Its frame is made from rugged carbon fiber that’s sturdy

 enough to withstand turbulence on windy days yet very lightweight so as to not